Speak Their Language. Solve Their Problem.

 Try:

-“We’ll organize your blog, fix duplicate pages, and clean up your navigation—so visitors find what they need without digging.”
+“We’ll organize your blog, fix duplicate pages, and clean up your navigation so visitors can find what they need without digging.”

-Client Perspective Tip: Think about the kinds of questions you get in discovery calls.
-That’s gold for web copy.
+Client Perspective Tip: Think about the kinds of questions you get most often during discovery calls.
+Those are gold for web copy.
 Use those phrases in your own content to mirror what your audience already says and thinks.

 Step 6: Keep the Conversation Going